How to watch Game of Thrones season 8, episode 4 this Sunday

 Game of Thrones season 8 schedule

 Plan to clear out your Sunday evenings at 9 p.m.
 (8 p.m.
-Central) in the US, from now until the middle of May.
+Central) in the US for a couple more weeks.
 Here's the schedule:

 - Episode 1: Winterfell (54 minutes; now available on demand)